Sergiu and his wife Claudia prepare for another day of cycling across America. He is riding solo and she is his permanent handler.

 Our car was just a speck in relation to the vastness and expanse of natural beauty in the Sedona area.

 Spme of us were able to go for a dip at Grasshopper Point.

 Beautiful small rivers surrounded by cliffs and red rocks.

 As evening set in Arpan had a few moments of peace inside a small cave or energy vortex.

 The highlight of the evening was a visit to our dear friends Pranika and Nishtha's mother and aunt.

 Please send us a message, we would LOVE to hear from you.

 In their 90's they seemed quite youthful and energetic as they welcomed us with open arms.
 We gladly offered them this beautiful painting by Sri Chinmoy with 'Love' written in seven different languages.

-Torch carried by Anna Khimchinskaia(RU),
+Torch carried by Anna Khimchinskaia(Russia),